 Parameter Default Description Root Page (root) The home page of the Specify the parent page for the page tree.
-The tree will include all children of the given page, plus their children and grand-children etc. The tree will not include the root page itself. space Your page title to specify a page name for the parent or root of the tree.
+The tree will include all children of the given page, plus their children and grand-children etc. The tree will not include the root page itself. space Specify the page title or a special value as follows: Your page title to specify a page name for the parent or root of the tree.
 The tree will include all children and grand-children of the specified root.
 The tree will not include the specified root page itself. '@home' will include all pages under the home page of the space (default). '@self' will include all pages under the current page. '@parent' will include all pages under the parent of the current page, including the current page. '@none' will include all pages in the space, including orphaned pages and the home page.
 Restrict to this space key Current space Enter a space name to show the page tree for a different space.
 Leave blank to use the current space.
 Set this parameter before the Root Page if you intend to specify a root page in another space.